csci1710/forge-documentation/forge-docs-book/src/building-models/overview.md

 ## Systems

-A **system** can be generally thought of as a particular way that various objects interact.
+A **system** is just a particular way that various objects interact.
 A system isn't necessarily a _computer_ system, although it can be.
 For example:

 - The game of baseball is a system involving players, a ball, a field and bases, etc. along with rules that govern how those things interact with each other.
 - Family trees are a system where there are people, and rules that express how they are related to each other.